mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 [ERROR] Target option 6 is no longer supported.
 Use 7 or later.
 ```

-To solve this problem, explicitly set the Java target version in the project object model, `pom.xml`.
+To solve these problems, explicitly set the Java target version in the project object model, `pom.xml`.

 The target version can be set to Java 20 by extending the `properties` section of `pom.xml` with the following line: